Despite what many think, digital signatures and electronic signatures are different things, and they perform different functions.

 An electronic signature is a digital markup added to a contract to show that the parties have agreed to the contract’s terms.
 Electronic signatures replace wet ink signatures, which are added to physical copies of a contract.

 Rather than having to physically add an impression, mark, or name to a paper contract using a pen, electronic signatures enable legal and business teams to create these signatures online instead.
-These electronic signatures demonstrate a party’s willingness to agree to certain contract terms, and so are legally binding as a result.
+These electronic signatures demonstrate a party’s willingness to agree certain contract terms, and so are legally binding as a result.

 Electronic signatures can be created in lots of ways, and you can find guides to each approach below: